triture/apirock/README.md

 ### Wait Activity

-If you need wait some time between activities, use the Wait Activity.
+If you need wait a while between activities, use the Wait Activity.

 ```haxe
 new ApiRock("Wait Test")